‘A true love and appreciation of wild places and the people who live within them is rooted deep in Joanna, and is reflected throughout her writing.’

 Will Jones, Founder, Journeys by Design and Wild Philanthropy

 ‘It seems to me that the natural world is the greatest source of excitement; the greatest source of visual beauty; the greatest source of intellectual interest.
 It is the greatest source of so much that makes life worth living.’ – Sir David Attenborough

-In 2010, actor Sir Mark Rylance directed a one-off theatre performance based of ‘We are One’ at the Apollo Theatre, London, with actors including Gillian Anderson, Emilia Fox, Julie Christie, Derek Jacobi and Michael Gambon.
-Click here.
+*Actor Sir Mark Rylance directed a theatre performance based on ‘We are One’ at the Apollo Theatre, London, in 2010.
+Cast included Gillian Anderson, Emilia Fox, Julie Christie, Derek Jacobi and Michael Gambon

-My talks on the power of storytelling to raise awareness of the natural world include the Hay Festival, Royal Geographical Society’s ‘Explore’ conference, Falmouth University and the Bristol Natural History Consortium’s ‘Communicate’ conference.
+*Guest speaker on the power of storytelling to raise awareness of the natural world at Hay Festival, Royal Geographical Society’s ‘Explore’ conference, Falmouth University and the Bristol Natural History Consortium.